Therapeutic Artists: Women and Men for and with Others

 In conjunction with Lauren Goodsmith and the Intercultural Counseling Connection (the Connection), I have been granted the invaluable opportunity to contribute to the process of reducing some of these barriers.

-As a result, we have been able to start connecting refugee client with mental health professionals in the Baltimore area.
+As a result, we have been able to start connecting refugee clients with mental health professionals in the Baltimore area.

 Consistent with Jesuit pedagogy, the Loyola Clinical Centers (LCC) at Loyola University Maryland has contributed to meeting this need by generously donating a training space and providing support by offering continuing education credits to licensed providers who attend the Connection’s workshop series.